Demonware/bladerunner/README.md

 Options
 ----------

-You can use the following options with bladerunner:

-    -c --command-timeout=<seconds>        Shell timeout between commands (default: 20s) -T --connection-timeout=<seconds>     Specify the connection timeout (default: 20s) -C --csv                              Output in CSV format, not grouped by similarity -f --file=<file>                      Load commands from a file -h --help                             This help screen
-    -j --jumpbox=<host>                   Use a jumpbox to intermediary the targets -P --jumpbox-password=<password>      Use a different password for the jumpbox (-P to prompt) -U --jumpbox-username=<username>      Use a different user name for the jumpbox (defaults to your system account) -m --match=<pattern> [pattern] ...
-Match additional shell prompts (this cannot be the last argument) -n --no-password                      No password prompt
-    -r --not-pretty                       Print the uglier, old style output -p --password=<password>              Supply the host password on the command line -s --second-password=<password>       Use a different second password on the host (-s to prompt) -k --ssh-key=<file>                   Use a non-default ssh key -t --time-delay=<seconds>             Add a time delay between hosts (default: 0s) -u --username=<username>              Use a different user name to connect (defaults to your system account) -v --verbose                          Verbose output
-    --version                             Displays version information
+For a full list of options use:

+  bladerunner --help

-Tip: Using a file with a list of commands in it is an easy way to execute more complex tasks.
+Using a file with a list of commands in it is an easy way to execute more complex tasks.

 Bugs & TODO
 -----------